jonathanSimonney/My-TODO-list/readme.txt

 //TODO add picture showing if card has description or no.

-add class so boxes appear in full screen when clicked (with all of their functionalities, that is, change name, field with content, etc.)

 give cursor a pointer appearance on hover of elements that can be clicked (e.g the title)

 make user can suppress boxes and column.